Are you planning to travel to Turkey? Here are the biggest mistakes to avoid while traveling in Istanbul for a memorable trip.

 4. Not buying an Istanbul kart

 If you’ve read my previous posts about Istanbul ( if you haven’t, you can find all of them here) you know I’ve talked about the Istanbul kart a number of times.
-(An Istanbul kart which is also known as the Istanbul card is an electronic card that you precharge with credit to be able to use it to pay for public transportation in Istanbul).

 The Istanbul kart will give you access to all public transportation at really subsidized prices – from using public buses, to ships.